 Homework: Practise shooting quality video with your smartphone.
 Come to class with one minute of unusual footage.
 Also practise doing a piece to camera, and come to class with a stand-up (another name for it) to show your colleagues.

 Learnings/questions from previous class?

-Overview: Mojo interviews involve some new skills, relative to traditional interviewing styles.
+Overview: Mojo interviews involve learning some new skills, relative to traditional interviewing methods.
 We consider the main differences between interviewing with a mobile phone versus interviewing with a large video camera.

 In this video Drew Keller talks about the importance of good research (runs 6:50).

 Homework: Interview someone.
-Then shoot some background footage (make it interesting) and make a 60-second video, using iMovie as the editing tool.
+Then shoot some background footage (make it interesting) and produce a 60-second video.
+Use iMovie as the editing tool if you are new to editing.
 Also include a piece to camera at the start to introduce the person you interviewed.
-Practise with the app in your own time so you are familiar with your equipment.
+Practise is key with mojo.

 Lesson 5: Editing